munificent/craftinginterpreters/book/evaluating-expressions.md

 Java could have avoided the need to check this at runtime by disallowing the cast on the first line.
 It could make arrays *invariant* such that an array of Integers is *not* an array of Objects.
 That's statically sound, but it prohibits common and safe patterns of code that only read from arrays.
-Covariants is fine if you never *write* to the array.
+Covariance is safe if you never *write* to the array.
 Those patterns were particularly important for usability in Java 1.0 before it supported generics.